JujuAdams/painfully-learned-lessons/optimization.md

 Here's a more detailed video I made on it a while ago.

+&nbsp;

-# Disable surface depth if you don't need it
+## Disable surface depth if you don't need it

 By default, all GameMaker surfaces come with a depth and stencil buffer, which you may or may not actually need.
 It won't automatically make a difference in performance unless you start running out of VRAM, and while AAA games may occasionally run into problems with this [citation needed] if we're being real with ourselves, your GameMaker game probably won't.